leejh9901/ECE445/Halim_notebook.md

 1. Cut out the corners of the PCB to be able to mount the PCB at the bottom of the enclosure
 2. Place the battery on the top of the device so that a user won't need to open the enclosure every time when battery needs to be replaced
 Here is a picture of the

+## 2022-04-29 - Mock Presentation and Feedback
+Objective: Attend the mock presentation and receive feedback for improvements
+Progress: All three of us attended the mock presentatino and received valuable feedback.
+Here are the feedback notes:
+1. Include HL requirement
+2. Delete some too technical details
+3. Ensure eye contact with the audience
+4. Suggestion : dive straight into problem -> show tangling wires photo then provide solution
+		-> as if you are selling this product
+5. requirements and verification -> more photos and videos (visual material)
+6. block diagram should be bigger
+7. Requiment -> not necessarily word by word from the DD.
+8. page number
+9. whole presentation 20~25min (make it 20 since prof might ask questions)

+The TAs were extremely helpful for the success of our presentation, and we have a clearer goal of what to do to have a successful presentation.